decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 {% endraw %}

 - `position` is a _3D vector_, it sets the position on all three axes.
+These coordinates are measured in _meters_, unless you're positioning a child of a parent entity that has a scale that's different from 1, in which case the position is also scaled accordingly.
 - `rotation` is a _3D vector_ too, but where each component represents the rotation in that axis.
 - `scale` can either be a _number_ or a _3D vector_, in case you want to scale the axis in different proportions.